7 Konglish K-Beauty Skincare Terms — From Skin (스킨) to Sun Cream (썬크림)

 💛 Story Note

 In English, “mist” just means a light spray of water or fog.
-But in Korea, 미스트 almost always means a facial mist — a moisturizing spray you keep in your bag to refresh your skin.
+But in Korea, 미스트 almost always means a facial mist — a moisturizing face spray you keep in your bag to refresh your skin.
 It’s especially popular in dry winter or in air-conditioned places like classrooms and offices.

 • Mist (미스트, mi-seu-teu) = facial mist / face spray 💦

-• English “mist” = spray of water/fog
+• English “mist” = a light spray/fog

 💜 Pack (팩)